dotnetKyle/MinimalCommandLine/README.md

 // generate a intermediateCA certificate app.MapCommand<IntermediateCaGenerator>("intermediateCA",
-  // this parameter is a binder to map the command to the instance method handler => handler.GenerateCaAsync, cmdOptions =>
+  // this parameter is a binder to map the command to the instance method containing the application logic handler => handler.GenerateCaAsync, cmdOptions =>
   {